tyler-sanzo/powerbi-modeling-mcp/.github/ISSUE_TEMPLATE/BUGREPORT.md

 ---

 ### Version
-Specify the version.
+Specify the version of the MCP server.

+### Model used
+LLM model used: Claude Sonnet 4.5, GPT-5,...

 ### Description
 A clear and concise description of the bug.

-### Steps to Reproduce
-1. Go to '...'
-2. Click on '...'
-3. Scroll down to '...'
-4. See error

 ### Expected Behavior
 What should happen?